Cait’s Signs of Being Abused

 One of the last times that he got physical with me he bashed my head into a door handle and gave me a bleeding goose egg after cornering me in a room to keep me from running away.
 After he apologized and explained to me why it was my fault, I realized that I would never get out.

 Then I found out he had been cheating on me, I spoke to the other woman and got all the details.
 I packed up all of my stuff and moved in with some people I trusted.
 He continually tried to contact me, each time bringing back my fear but I began to ignore his messages and calls.

 Finally I told my friends and family what happened.
-My uncle who is a police officer got me in touch with a helpline and a woman’s centre for support.
+My uncle who is a police officer got me in touch with a helpline and a woman’s center for support.
 I also filed a police report so that he would leave me alone, and changed my number and moved to a different state.